TBDMProject/SQL-PRESTO-TECH_1/README.md

 </p>

 Apache Kafka is a publish-subscribe messaging solution that functions as an open-source distributed event streaming platform.
 Its design specifically to real-time data streaming, distributed pipelining, and data feed replaying to facilitate fast and scalable operations.
 Kafka is widely used by numerous companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
 This solution is broker-based and stores data streams as records in a server cluster.
 Kafka servers can be deployed across multiple data processing centers and offer data persistence by storing message streams across several server instances in topics.
+One of the key features of Kafka is its ability to process data in real-time using the Kafka Streams API.
+This API simplifies the development of real-time streaming applications by providing high-level abstractions and stream processing primitives.
+With the Kafka Streams API, developers can perform various operations on the data streams, such as filtering, transforming, aggregating, and joining, to enable real-time analytics and processing.

 ### [MongoDB](https://www.mongodb.com/)